Matzo Ball Soup (to Make Grandma Proud)

 - 1/2 cup diced fennel bulb (optional) Add to list

 To make matzo balls, follow the directions on the package.
-Roll them out and reserve in the refrigerator until ready to cook.
+Roll out and reserve in the refrigerator until ready to cook.

 Recipe by, PCC Cooks instructor